-Uncertainty continues about the longer-term financial aftermath of COVID-19.
+Uncertainty continues about the long-term financial aftermath of Covid-19.
 For the district this could impact on a huge variety of areas affecting residents and businesses.

-Ensuring that there is a strong link between the capital and revenue budgets to support the delivery of council priorities is essential
+Ensuring that there is a strong link between the capital and revenue budgets to support the delivery of council priorities is essential.

-The Capital Strategy sets out continuing significant capital investment, and details regarding some of the major capital schemes that will impact on the economy of the District.
+The Capital Strategy sets out continuing significant capital investment, and details regarding City of Bradford Metropolitan District Council 19 some of the major capital schemes that will impact on the economy of the District.
 At a time of significant funding uncertainty and rising demand it is absolutely essential to set a prudent, stable and achievable budget.